Dynamine® (Methylliberine)

 25 healthy men and women (33.5 ± 10.7 yr; 13 women, 12 men).
 Double-blind, randomized, within-subject crossover trial; 100 mg methylliberine (Dynamine™) vs placebo for 3 days.
 On day 4, fourth dose taken in lab; testing at baseline and 1, 2, 3 hours post-ingestion.
 Stroop, Trail Making Test-B (TMT-B), and validated VAS for energy/mood/concentration.
 NCT06048640.
 Funded by Compound Solutions.

 Methylliberine had NO significant effect on objective cognitive function (Stroop, TMT-B vs placebo, p>0.05) — placebo and Dynamine improved similarly with practice.
-However, Dynamine significantly improved subjective ratings of CONCENTRATION (+15.3% at 3h vs PLA), MOTIVATION (+15.8% at 3h), and MOOD (+9.8 to 16.4% across 1-3h, all p<0.05) and sustained these effects longer than placebo.
+However, Dynamine significantly improved subjective ratings of concentration (+15.3% at 3h vs PLA), motivation (+15.8% at 3h), and mood (+9.8 to 16.4% across 1-3h, all p<0.05) and sustained these effects longer than placebo.
 Sex-specific finding: women (lower body weight, higher mg/kg) showed greater energy and sustained energy gains at 1h and 3h with Dynamine vs placebo.
 No vital sign elevations; no adverse events.
-Distinguishes Dynamine from caffeine in NOT raising BP.
+Distinguishes Dynamine from caffeine in not raising BP.
 Half-life ~1.5 hr.
-Foundational independent-Dynamine RCT (most prior trials combined Dynamine with caffeine + theacrine).
+Foundational independent-Dynamine clinical trial (most prior trials combined Dynamine with caffeine + theacrine).

 Side effects and drug interactions